Edinburgh’s Famous Furry Residents

 But look a little closer and you’ll discover that the city has been, and is to this day, home to a fine selection of furry and feathered residents, all of whom have made their mark on Edinburgh’s history.

 Follow their exploits on our trail of Edinburgh’s Famous Furry Residents...

 One of Edinburgh’s most heartfelt tales concerns a Terrier.

 The faithful companion of local policeman John Gray, on John’s death in 1858 Bobby reportedly guarded his master’s grave in Greyfriars Kirkyard for 14 years.

-The loyal pup became quite the local celebrity – he was fed and given shelter by local residents and it is believed that Sergeant Scott of the Royal Engineers trained Bobby to associate the one o'clock gun with dinner time and his regular appearances at the city’s Traill's Restaurant became a daily spectacle!
+The loyal pup became quite the local celebrity.
+It is believed that Sergeant Scott of the Royal Engineers trained Bobby to associate the one o'clock gun with dinner time and his regular appearances at the city’s Traill's Restaurant became a daily spectacle!